 This refers to clients receiving and completing clinically validated assessments to track their progress on a consistent basis.
 This means that assessments are completed throughout treatment, as opposed to only at intake and discharge.
-This allows measurement to become part of the clinical process and discussion – making care more relevant and engaging for clients.
+This leads to measurement becoming part of the clinical process and discussion – making care more relevant and engaging for clients.
 It also generates important information for clinicians (and clinics), to help inform clinical decisions and quickly identify changes in symptoms or a lack of progress.

 The assessments chosen for clients need to be tailored to each client’s presenting issues and symptoms (ie. Completing the PHQ-9 for depression).
 The information generated from these assessments will be more useful and relevant to both parties, in comparison to a general assessment that does not directly address a client’s concerns.
 This not only leads to more focused care for the client, but also more buy-in to the process from both the clinician and the client.
 Further, the data-set generated for an organization will be far more relevant, granular and informative.

 For example, if a client is presenting with depression and social anxiety, it will make the most sense for them to regularly complete assessments targeting those areas.
 This could include the PHQ-9, the SPIN (Social Phobia Inventory) and the WAI (Working Alliance Inventory – tracking therapeutic alliance).
 At the organization level, it would now be easy to identify the programming or providers that have the most impact for clients presenting with social anxiety.